-- 1. BOTH of the following: - a.
-The patient has a documented history of failure to respond adequately to one conventional antiemetic treatment (Akynzeo, Anzemet, Emend, granisetron, Sancuso, Varubi, or Zofran/Zofran ODT/ondansetron) AND - b.
-The prescriber has submitted documentation in support of use for cancer chemotherapy related nausea and vomiting and the patient will be receiving chemotherapy more than 7 days per month
+1. ALL of the following:

+A. The patient has a documented history of failure to respond adequately to one conventional antiemetic treatment (Akynzeo, Anzemet, Emend, granisetron, Sancuso, Varubi, or Zofran/Zofran ODT/ondansetron) AND

+B. The requested agent will be used in addition to the patient's current regimen for cancer chemotherapy related nausea and vomiting